 In the News

 Since Congress legalized hemp in 2018, Minnesota’s hemp industry has blossomed.
 In the roughly two and a half years since Minnesota signed its own hemp legalization bill into law, hemp has grown into a $200 million a year industry, creating thousands of local jobs in everything from farming and brewing to soapmaking and textiles.
+It has flourished because Minnesota stepped up to do things the right way by implementing smart and reasonable regulation at the state level.

 WASHINGTON, D.C. — U.S. Rep. Angie Craig sharply criticized U.S. Postal Service leadership in Minnesota after a new federal watchdog report ranked the Minnesota–North Dakota postal district 47th out of 50 nationwide for on-time mail delivery.

 On May 19, President Donald Trump’s Department of Agriculture unveiled its so-called "Farmers First" policy initiative with an aggressive marketing campaign.
+There was a press conference with Agriculture Secretary Brooke Rollins, a social media campaign promoting the initiative and a glossy pamphlet trumpeting the hard work and dignity of America’s family farmers.

 (Oct.
 28) WASHINGTON – As food stamp benefits are set to end for 42 million Americans – including 440,000 households in Minnesota – Democrats are insisting the Trump administration can use emergency funds to continue the program through November.

 (Washington, DC) Congresswoman and ranking member of the House Agriculture Committee Angie Craig is calling on President Trump to roll back his tariffs to provide relief to Minnesota soybean farmers.
+In a letter to Trump, Craig pointed out the negative impacts his trade policies are having on soybean farmers, and called out his recent bailout to Argentina, one of the country's largest competitors in growing soybeans.
+Soybeans are the number one agricultural crop produced by Minnesota farmers, but China is no longer purchasing them due to U.S. tariffs.

 U.S. Representative and Ranking Member of the House Committee on Agriculture Angie Craig has urged President Trump to reverse his unconstitutional, country-specific “Liberation Day” tariffs, which have placed immense pressure on soybean farmers in Minnesota and across the United States.